 What do poblano peppers taste like?

 These mild peppers have a rich and somewhat earthy flavor to them.
 Because they are thick peppers, there’s a lot of “meat” to them, similar to a bell pepper.
 The thick walls of the vegetable make them excellent for cooking.
 They hold up very well as a roasting pepper, especially with the waxy outer skin peeled after roasting.
-And because of their size (around 4 inches long by about 2 inches wide), they are excellent to use as stuffed peppers (like those oh-so-tasty chiles rellenos).
+And because of their size (around four inches long by about two inches wide), they are excellent to use as stuffed peppers (like those oh-so-tasty chiles rellenos).